-The ending fund balance in the General Fund is projected to decrease 20.7% from the FY2019-20 projected ending fund balance.
-The balance will drop to about 27% of operating revenue in FY2020-21.
-The decrease is due to one-time expenditures, the largest of which is \$430,000 to fund a PERS UAL side account.
-The remainder is for one-time capital costs and an increase to the library transfer.
+The ending fund balance in the General Fund is projected to decrease 7.8% from the FY2019-20 projected ending fund balance and will stay at about 31% of operating revenue in FY2020-21.

 The chart below outlines the General Fund ending fund balance compared to 30% and 40% of operating revenue.